 Through December 31, 2005, we were subject to Federal income tax as an ordinary corporation under subchapter C of the Code.
 Effective beginning on January 1, 2006 we met the criteria specified below to qualify as a RIC, and elected to be treated as a RIC under Subchapter M of the Code with the filing of our federal income tax return for 2006.
 As a RIC, we generally will not have to pay corporate taxes on any income we distribute to our stockholders as dividends, which allows us to reduce or eliminate our corporate level tax.
-On December 31, 2005, immediately before the effective date of our RIC election, we held assets with "built-in gain," which are assets whose fair market value as of the effective date of the election exceeded their tax basis as of such date.
-We elected to recognize all of our net built-in gains at the time of the conversion and paid tax on the built-in gain with the filing of our 2005 federal income tax return.
+On December 31, 2005, immediately before the effective date of our RIC election, we held assets with "built-in gain," which are assets whose fair market value as of the effective date of our ecognize all of our net built-in gains at the time of the conversion and paid tax on the built-in gain with the filing of our 2005 federal income tax return.
 In making this election, we marked our portfolio to market at the time of our RIC election and paid approximately \$294,000 in income tax on the resulting gains.